electron/electron/docs/api/base-window.md

 Sets a 16 x 16 pixel overlay onto the current taskbar icon, usually used to convey some sort of application status or to passively notify the user.

+#### `win.invalidateShadow()` _macOS_

+Invalidates the window shadow so that it is recomputed based on the current window shape.

+`BaseWindow`s that are transparent can sometimes leave behind visual artifacts on macOS.
+This method can be used to clear these artifacts when, for example, performing an animation.

 #### `win.setHasShadow(hasShadow)`

 * `hasShadow` boolean